velajua/velajua.github.io/_posts/2020-02-26-pytest-maker.md

 comments: true
 ---

-# Automated Test Generation with YAML and Python
 This [`repository`](https://github.com/velajua/pytest_maker) provides a script for generating a starting point for automated tests using a YAML input file and Python code.
 The script generates pytest test functions for each test case specified in the YAML file.
 Cases for skipping and failing tests can be specified.

 ### Installation